afr13dman/twitter_coronavirus/README.md

 # Coronavirus twitter analysis

 Since I complete this assignment in CS46, I am re-running it but with a different timeline and set of hashtags.
-The new goal is to scan all geotagged tweets sent between January 1st and April 5th of 2022 to monitor for the spread of information regarding Russia's invasion of Ukraine on social media.
+The new goal is to scan all geotagged tweets sent in 2022 to monitor for the spread of information regarding Russia's invasion of Ukraine on social media.
 Through this project, I gained skills to work with large scale datasets, work with multilingual text, and use the MapReduce divide-and-conquer paradigm to create parallel code

 ## About the Data

-The lambda server's `/data/Twitter dataset` folder contains all geotagged tweets that were sent in 2022 between January 1st and April 5th.
+The lambda server's `/data/Twitter dataset` folder contains all geotagged tweets that were sent in 2022.
 That is, tweets that includes the user location from where it was sent.
 In total, the dataset includes about 1.1 billion tweets.

-The tweets for each day are stored in a zip file `geoTwitterYY-MM-DD.zip`, and inside this zip file are 24 text files, one for each hour of the day.
+The tweets for each day are stored in a zip file titled `geoTwitterYY-MM-DD.zip` or `tweets-YYYYMMDD.zip`, and inside this zip file are 24 text files, one for each hour of the day.
 Each text file contains a single tweet per line in JSON format, a popular format for storing data that is closely related to python dictionaries.